bgachara/bgachara.github.io/posts/rust_ref.md

 ## External crates

-- after adding as dependency to cargo.toml, import by name.
+- After adding as dependency to cargo.toml, import by name.

 ### Renaming Imports

-- using the *as* keyword.
-- avoid naming conflicts and make code readable.
+- Using the *as* keyword.
+It avoids naming conflicts and make code readable.

 ## Macros

-- Rust's macro system is a way of manipulating and generating source code
-- Allow for things not possible in the normal language structure or require large amount of code repetition.
+- Rust's macro system is a way of manipulating and generating source code.
+Allow for things not possible in the normal language structure or require large amount of code repetition.

-### What are they

 - Procedures that expand and generate raw source code before the *rustc* compiler begins its compilation step.
 - We can spot macros in a Rust program in two different places